-Figure 4 Grass verge construction detail Central Hill It was decided prior to construction that the grass verge would not be constructed flush with either the kerb or the footway but the verge would be deliberately lower, this is to ensure surface water run off is captured rather than wash straight over into the highway drainage in any normal event or particularly when the soil has become hydrophobic.
-2. Cross fall Traditionally the majority of footways are constructed to fall into the road and make use of the highway drainage system, this is typical in urban environments regardless of whether there is a park adjacent to the footway or other similar public realm space.
+Figure 1 Grass verge construction detail Central Hill It was decided prior to construction that the grass verge would not be constructed flush with either the kerb or the footway but the verge would be deliberately lower, this is to ensure surface water runoff is captured rather than wash straight over into the highway drainage in any normal event or particularly when the soil has become hydrophobic.
+3.2.
+Cross fall Traditionally the majority of footways are constructed to fall into the road and make use of the highway drainage system; this is typical in urban environments regardless of whether there is a park adjacent to the footway or other similar public realm space.

 It was decided at the start that the cross fall of the footway would be changed, where possible, to fall into the park.
 Where levels would not allow the fall to be changed the footway was graded to fall into the grass verge, which as described above will offer a level of capture.
-3. Build out Build out?s are traditionally ?added? onto an existing road and the general construction is simply to cha se the new kerb line into the existing carriageway, with the remaining road surface simply overlaid with asphalt or block paving.
+3.3.
+Build out Build outs are traditionally "added" onto an existing road and the general construction is simply to chase the new kerb line into the existing carriageway, with the remaining road surface simply overlaid with asphalt or block paving.
 It was decided that the footway works in Central Hill would be taken into Elder Road to include the build out.
 The construction of the build out is exactly the same as the grass verge.
-4. De-cluttering With the introduction of any build out it is traditional to include keep right bollards, possibly some guard railing.
+3.4.
+De-cluttering With the introduction of any build out it is traditional to include keep right bollards, possibly some guard railing.
 During construction all unnecessary street furniture was removed to enhance the public realm and street scene.
-Specific details Maintenance Lambeth Council has an extensive network of grass verges on the highway network which are maintained under the existing grounds maintenance contract.
+4. Specific project details 4.1.
+Maintenance Lambeth Council has an extensive network of grass verges on the highway network which are maintained under the existing grounds maintenance contract.
 This grass verge has been incorporated into that contract.
-Costings Detailed breakdown of costs for these footway works cannot be provided due to commercial confidentiality in relation to Lambeth Council?s term maintenance contract.
-However one of the gu iding principles of these works was to show that the introduction of a grass verge as standard maintenance would not cost more money, and could be cheaper.
-Using asset costings and the actual invoiced cost for the works, it can be clearly demonstrated that these footway works are £8m2 cheaper than a traditional like for like footway works.
+4.2.
+Costings Detailed breakdown of costs for these footway works cannot be provided due to commercial confidentiality in relation to Lambeth Council's term maintenance contract.
+However one of the guiding principles of these works was to show that the introduction of a grass verge as standard maintenance would not cost more money, and could be cheaper.
+Using asset costings and the actual invoiced cost for the works, it can be clearly demonstrated that these footway works are $\pm 8m^2$ cheaper than a traditional like for like footway works.
 Obviously Central Hill is the first such work to be undertaken so costs could change with other similar footway works.
 However it is felt and expected that the introduction of similar grass verges in the future will not be more expensive than traditional like for like footway works.
+Lambeth typical Asset Cost for footway replacement = $\pm 55m^2$ (AC) Area of footway works = $640.5m^2$ (AF) AC X AF = 640.5 X 55 = £35,227.50 Cost of Central Hill Works = £29,900 (WA) Asset cost of Central Hill works = WA / AF = $29900 / 640.5 = £47m^2$

+\\\\

+ciria

-Lambeth typical Asset Cost for footway replacement = £55m2 (AC) Area of footway works = 640.5m2 (AF) AC X AF = 640.5 X 55 = £35,227.50 Cost of Central Hill Works = £29,900 (WA) Asset cost of Central Hill works = WA / AF = 29900 / 640.5 = £47m2 Although the grass verge was introduced and the cross-fall changed to ensure surface water run off does not directly enter the drainage system immediately, it is accepted that this scheme will have a minimal impact for the Critical Drainage Area (CDA) as a whole.
-This scheme is the start in ?nibbling? away at improving the surface water run off across the CDA, and although small there are positive benefits.
-This can be demonstrated in the following photo?s: Figure 5 ?
-Central Hill (after down) Figure 6 ?
-Central Hill (after up) Figure 7 ?
-Elder Road (build out after)
+Although the grass verge was introduced and the cross-fall changed to ensure surface water run off does not directly enter the drainage system immediately, it is accepted that this scheme will have a minimal impact for the Critical Drainage Area (CDA) as a whole.
+This scheme is the start in "nibbling" away at improving the surface water run off across the CDA, and although small there are positive benefits.
+This can be demonstrated in the following photos:

-Figure 5 Central Hill (after down)
+Figure 2 Central Hill (after down)

-Figure 6 Central Hill (after up)
+Figure 3 Central Hill (after up)